Fred-III-Whiteman/Cheatsheet-repo/Application Language Cheat Sheet.md

 ---
 **"Repeat until" or "do while" Loop**
-- This loop runs while the condition is *not* valid, and will always run *at least once*
+- This loop runs while the condition is *not* valid, and will always run *at least once*.
-- Additionally this loop does not require a "begin" and "end" to contain multipule statements
+- Additionally this loop does not require a `begin` and `end` to contain multipule statements.
 ``` al
 var
     count: Integer;